 Joseph Sanders is Sub-Principal Oboe of the Oxford Philharmonic Orchestra.
 He read Modern Languages at Cambridge before studying at the Royal Academy of Music and the Freiburg Hochschule für Musik in Germany.
 He was oboist for Ensemble Modern Frankfurt for many years, playing in numerous world premieres and recordings and has worked with many of the leading composers of our day, including John Cage, Hans Werner Henze, Pierre Boulez, Karlheinz Stockhausen, Oliver Knussen George Benjamin, Maurizio Kagel, Heinz Holliger, HK Gruber, Helmut Lachenmann and Steve Reich.
 He now enjoys a varied diet of freelance work as soloist, chamber musician and principal oboe: everything from the Royal Philharmonic Orchestra and Rambert Dance to opera, ballet and West End shows.
 Joseph is a professor at the Guildhall School of Music & Drama.

 Clara Dent was born in Berlin.
 She began her oboe studies with Arthur Jensen at the Mozarteum in Salzburg and, under the tuition of Günther Passin, graduated with a master’s diploma from the Hochschule für Musik in Munich.
 She is Prize-winner of the ARD Competition in Munich and the Intern.
 Competition in Geneva.
 Clara Dent also won the international stipend of the Kulturvereinigung in Munich.
 She performs as a soloist with many renowned orchestras and has had numerous solo performances recorded for CD and radio.
 Her solo albums (Les Folies d`Espagne, La Primadonna) were highly praised by critics.
-She is the principal oboist in the Berlin Radio Symphony Orchestra since 1999.
+She was the principal oboist of the Radio Symphony Orchestra in Berlin for many years and plays as guest principal with the Berlin Philharmonic Orchestra, the Budapest Festival Orchestra, the Bavarian State Opera in Munich, the Bavarian Radio Symphony Orchestra and many more.
 Clara Dent has taught oboe since 2005 in Munich and Augsburg, and since 2009 as professor at the Hochschule für Musik in Nürnberg.
 She also gives international master classes in Europe and Asia.
 As a chamber musician she is invited to festivals all over Europe.